Chiocciola/resume-api/README.md

-Resume as REST API project
+Resume as a REST API project